 Jovan enjoys spending time with her family and friends, shopping, and wardrobe styling consultation.
 Jovan is committed to making a difference in her community through the mentorship of young girls.
 She is extremely devoted to making her city a better place.

-Amanda Isaacs is a native of Tacoma, Washington where she resided until relocating to New Orleans, LA for college in 2005.
+Ms. Amanda Isaacs is a native of Tacoma, Washington where she resided until relocating to New Orleans, LA for college in 2005.
 Amanda attended Xavier University of Louisiana where she obtained degrees in Education and Spanish.
 While in college Amanda discovered her love of service.
 Her initial service began with Teaching Young Children (TYC), a volunteer organization that tutors and mentors students after school, there she was twice honored as Volunteer of the Year.
 Her desire to serve continued to grow after being inducted into the illustrious Alpha Kappa Alpha, Sorority Incorporated.
 While attending Xavier Amanda also found her love for travel and the Spanish language while getting the opportunity to travel Central America on a study abroad program.
 Amanda has dedicated the past 8 years to service.
 She spent time teaching middle school in Guinea, West Africa.
-She volunteers with The Ties That Bind Project, and currently teaches third grade at Lawrence D. Crocker College Prep Charter School.
+She volunteers with The Ties That Bind Project and a member of Kappa Delta Pi, International Honor Society in Education.
+She currently teaches fourth grade math at Lake Forest Charter School.

 Amanda is the proud daughter of Tony and Kimberly Isaacs, sister to older brother, Dereke Isaacs, and identical twin, Susan Isaacs.
 She enjoys traveling, working out, cooking, and being of service to others.